RigoBlock/docs/markdowns/MIGRATIONS.md

----
-title: "Database Migrations"
----

-## Creating a database migration
+# Creating a database migration

 This is the folder structure of a sample counter reducer.